juancancela/juancancela.github.io/_posts/blog/2015-06-10-using-node-clt.md

 ####Creating a simple node app to be used as CLT

-Let's create a simple CLT app:
+Let's create a simple CLT app that to send mails using command line:

  * Create a directory ´cltool´
  * Run ´npm init´ to create a package.json file